 Best Pricing, Best Service, Great Products!

-Let’s Set Up Your FREE In-Home Estimate Now!
+Let’s Set Up Your FREE In-Home Estimate.

-Simply fill out this form and we’ll contact you shortly!
+Just fill out this form and we’ll contact you shortly!

 Poor laminate.
 Once the unattractive and undervalued cousin of it’s more prestigious and, let’s face it, prettier cousin hardwood, it has historically been considered a cheap imposter unable to live up to the splendor of hardwood.
 And rightfully so – initially laminate flooring was constructed from a thin layer of particleboard and topped off with a fairly sad excuse of a picture of hardwood.
 Back then, no one was taking laminate home from the ball.